1. Diversify beyond the traditional asset class

 Managed Futures may do well in down markets because they employ short-selling and options strategies that allow them to profit in such markets.

-7. Commodity Trading Advisors (CTAs) and Commodity Pool Operators (CPOs) have access to a wide variety of global futures products that are liquid and transparent.
+7. Access to a wide variety of global futures products

 There are more than 150 liquid futures products across the globe, including stock indexes, fixed income, energies, metals, and agricultural products.